COST Action IS1102

 - social and territorial cohesion

-The COST Action provides a structured comparative framework to share and valorise existing knowledge with a view to:
+The COST Action provided a structured comparative framework to share and valorise existing knowledge with a view to:

 - disseminating findings at the local and international scale